 We've often heard taxpayers say "it doesn't matter how much it costs, it's deductible".
 It may be deductible, but that doesn't mean you won't be out-of-pocket.
 The government (federal and state) is picking up some of the cost, but not all.
 How much?
 It depends on your tax bracket.
 And, the higher your bracket, the more the government pays.

-For 2014--Some points.
+For 2021--Some points.
 First, we've added state taxes to the table to make it a little more realistic.
 We've assumed a flat 5% rate for the state rate.
 It's obviously more complicated.
 Rates are often graduated based on income, and they vary from state to state.
 Many state rates are higher.
 Moreover, you could get a deduction for state taxes on your federal return.
 The impact on you may be off a little, but not enough to really affect the analysis.
-Second, this table really only applies to S corporations, since partners, sole proprietors and most members of LLCs are subject to the self-employment tax (we'll deal with that in a minute).
-Third, the tax brackets shown for individuals apply to 2014; the brackets are adjusted annually for inflation.
-Fourth, we haven't taken into account the alternative minimum tax.
+Second, this table really only applies to individuals without a business and S corporation shareholders, since partners, sole proprietors and most members of LLCs are subject to the self-employment tax (we'll deal with that in a minute).
+Third, the tax brackets shown for individuals apply to 2021; the brackets are adjusted annually for inflation.
+Fourth, we haven't taken into account the alternative minimum tax or the Medicare tax on earned income.
 Finally, a business deduction will affect your AGI which can have other tax effects.
-For example, a $10,000 deduction by your S corporation for an equipment purchase will reduce AGI which could allow you to deduct rental losses that were denied because your AGI exceeded the threshold.
-Or the deduction could keep you out of the 39.6% bracket, resulting in capital gains being taxed at 15% rather than 20%.
+For example, a $30,000 deduction by your S corporation passed through to you for an equipment purchase will reduce AGI which could allow you to deduct rental losses that were denied because your AGI exceeded the threshold.
+The lower AGI, could result in capital gains being taxed at 18.8% (including the net investment income tax) rather than 23.8%.
 There's no easy way to account for that.
+And it can be important.
+As a result of benefit phasedouts that $30,000 truck deduction could allow you to claim the American Opportunity Tax Credit of $2,000.
+If you're curious about the exact impact, you've got to put the numbers in tax software.
 Despite the cautions, the tables will give you a pretty close approximation of the cost you're picking up.

 Since the table is based on $1, you can use it to figure your out-of-pocket cash for any outlay by simply multiplying the decimal amount by the expenditure.
-It's clear from the table that if you're in the 15% bracket, you'll be paying for 80% of the cost of the truck.
-Thus, your out-of-pocket cost for a $30,000 truck would be $24,000.
-On the other hand, if you're in the highest bracket, your cash outlay will be only $16,500 ($30,000 value less $13,500 in tax savings).
-In the case of meal and entertainment expenses that are subject to the 50% disallowance rule, you'll be picking up 85% of the expense if you're in the 25% federal bracket--more in lower brackets, less in higher brackets.
+It's clear from the table that if you're in the 22% bracket, you'll be paying for 73% of the cost of the truck.
+Thus, your out-of-pocket cost for a $40,000 truck would be $29,200.
+On the other hand, if you're in the highest bracket, your cash outlay will be only $23,200.
+In the case of meal expenses that are subject to the 50% disallowance rule, you'll be picking up 87% of the expense if you're in the 22% federal bracket--more in lower brackets, less in higher brackets.

-If you do business as a sole proprietorship, partnership, or LLC, you'll be subject to the self-employment tax (the self-employment tax is basically social security taxes for self-employed).
-The tax is generally 15.3% of your self-employment income up to the FICA cutoff of $117,000 (for 2014 amount).
+If you do business as a sole proprietorship, partnership, or LLC, you'll be subject to the self-employment tax (the self-employment tax is basically social security taxes for self-employed) on the business income.
+The tax is generally 15.3% of 92.35% of your self-employment income up to the FICA cutoff of $142,800 (for 2021 amount).
 For a sole proprietorship, your self-employment income is your net income from the business.
-(Things can be somewhat complicated for a partnership and LLC, but the same rules generally apply.)
-Above $117,000 (2014) only the 2.9% Medicare tax applies.
-For salaries and self-employment income above $200,000 ($250,000 married, joint) there's an additional 0.9%.
-It gets more complicated since you can take a deduction for half of the tax on your Form 1040; we haven't taken that into account.
+(Things can be somewhat more complicated for a partnership and LLC, but the same rules generally apply.)
+Above $142,800 (2021) only the 2.9% Medicare tax applies (we'll ignore the 0.9% for the additional Medicare tax).
+For salaries and self-employment income above $200,000 ($250,000 married, joint) that's an additional 0.9%.
+And the table assumes that all your income is earned income (i.e., partnership, wages, etc.).

-For 2014--The only difference in the table from the one for married filing joint above is that we've included the self-employment tax.
-The taxable income ranges are slightly different because we've had to cut the 25% bracket at the FICA cutoff.
+The only difference in the table from the one for married filing joint above is that we've included the self-employment tax.
+The taxable income ranges are slightly different because we've had to cut the 25% bracket at the FICA cutoff at $142,800 (2021).
 Clearly, if you're doing business as a sole proprietorship, partnership or LLC, the federal government is picking up a larger share of any expenditure.
 We haven't taken into account the 0.9% additional medicare tax and we've assumed that all your income is subject to the self-employment tax.
 While that would change the outcome, those assumptions are reasonable.
 Even so, at best, you'll be out-of-pocket for 53 cents on every dollar.